markqvist/reticulum_website/README.md

 ## Add new translation

-Execute the `add_new_translation.sh` script and follow the instructions
+Execute the `add_new_translation.sh` script:

 ```bash
 bash add_new_translation.sh
 ```

+Then follow the instructions.